or-equals/dotfiles/README.md

 # Dotfiles

-I use NeoVim/Tmux/zsh for my development environment.
+I use NeoVim with Tmux for my development environment.

 ## Installations